My husband cheated on me with a Rift Valley lady - Milly Chebby | Pulselive Kenya

 Kenyan comedian Terence Creative and his wife, content creator Milly Chebby, have opened up about a cheating scandal that tested their marriage in 2019.

-The couple, who have been together for over a decade and share a daughter, tied the knot in a traditional Chaik wedding in October 2023.
+The couple, who have been together for over a decade and share a daughter, tied the knot in a traditional Chaik ceremony in October 2023.

 Now, years after the controversy, Milly has revealed more details about the incident and how they managed to rebuild their relationship.